Spider-Man: Friend or Foe: Plot

-The game's opening cutscene shows Spider-Man fighting the Green Goblin, Doctor Octopus, Sandman, and Venom, with assistance from the New Goblin.
+The game's opening cutscene shows Spider-Man fighting the Green Goblin, Doctor Octopus, the Sandman, and Venom, with assistance from the New Goblin.
 After the villains are defeated, the group is attacked by a number of symbiote-like creatures.
 Before they get the chance to fight them, the villains and the New Goblin are teleported away by an unknown force, while Spider-Man is rescued by S.H.I.E.L.D.
 Aboard their Helicarrier, Spider-Man meets Nick Fury, who identifies the creatures that attacked him as P.H.A.N.T.O.M.s (Perpetual Holographic Avatar Nano-Tech Offensive Monsters), and explains that the meteor which brought the Venom symbiote to Earth broke into multiple shards in the planet's atmosphere, which landed in various locations across the globe.
 Reportedly, someone has already retrieved one shard, using it to create the P.H.A.N.T.O.M.s, and is seeking the rest to strengthen the creatures and take over the world.
 Now, Spider-Man is tasked with finding the remaining shards before they fall into the wrong hands.

-To aid in his quest, Spider-Man is given several S.H.I.E.L.D. operatives as sidekicks, starting with Prowler and Silver Sable.
+To aid in his quest, Spider-Man is given several S.H.I.E.L.D. operatives as sidekicks, starting with the Prowler and Silver Sable.
 In Tokyo, Spider-Man encounters Black Cat, whom S.H.I.E.L.D. sent ahead to investigate, and convinces her to join his team.
 He also finds Doctor Octopus at his secret lab, where the latter is attempting to recreate his fusion power experiment, and the Green Goblin at the Oscorp Tower, who has already found a meteor shard.
 Since both villains were placed under mind-control by the P.H.A.N.T.O.M.s' creator, they now seek revenge against them, and reluctantly join forces with Spider-Man after he defeats and frees them from the mind-control.
 On Tangaroa Island, Spider-Man meets another S.H.I.E.L.D. operative, Iron Fist, and defeats a mind-controlled Scorpion and Rhino, retrieving another meteor shard in the process.
 In Cairo, Spider-Man recruits the Lizard (portrayed here as an antihero), and defeats a brainwashed Sandman, who had a meteor shard in his possession.
 In Transylvania, Spider-Man encounters Blade, who is hunting the mind-controlled Venom, and recruits him.
 He eventually finds Venom and frees him from the mind-control, retrieving his meteor shard in the process.
 Although Spider-Man is initially reluctant to recruit Venom to the team, Fury persuades him to do so after Venom is revealed to have crucial information on the identity of the P.H.A.N.T.O.M.s' creator, whom Venom claims has a "bubble for a head".